Jaseci-Labs/jaseci/docs/docs/development/inheritance.md

----
-title : Multiple Inheritance
----
+# Node and Edge Inheritance

 JAC allows for nodes and edges  to inherit attributes and functions of the same type .

 ### Node Inheritance